darius-all-new/open-factory-assistant/README.md

 ### SSL Certificate Setup

 In order to use, for example, an iPhone's camera via the browser for QR scanning, OpenFactoryAssistant needs to run on HTTPS.
-To do this, we need to generate an SSL certificate and put the files (key and cert) in each subfolder of the project (backend, frontend, and scanner):
+To do this, we need to generate an SSL certificate and put the files (key and cert) in each subfolder of the project (backend, frontend, and scanner).

+**Note: Make sure your files are called `localhost-key.pem` and `localhost.pem`**

 1. Generate certificate with mkcert: